gpsaggese/umd_data605/tutorials/tutorial_git/tutorial_git.md

 - You can execute the script `work_on_main.sh` or (better) execute the command
   line-by-line:
   ```
-  # Checkout a clean copy of the class repo.

   > ls
   Dockerfile LICENSE README.md dev_scripts docker_common gp lectures projects